SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 >
 > For the environment, make a new table having __index set to the table L->global->mainthread->gt, and for the script global, just push the script instance and set it on the table.
 >
-> For capabilities, make sure to check if the script/module is a RobloxScript and set identity and capabilities accordingly.
+> For capabilities, make sure to check if the script/module is a RobloxScript, and set identity and capabilities accordingly.

 This function creates a new closure (function) from the module/script's bytecode.
 The game does not use the function you will get; you should primarily use it to retrieve constants.